CTV News Coverage — Graham Richardson reports that construction for the new hospital campus parking garage is getting underway.

 TOH_Handwashing_Colour

-Dedicated hand hygiene stations will be located inside the door for healthcare providers and visitors.
+Dedicated hand hygiene stations will be located inside patient rooms for healthcare providers and visitors.

 INNOVATIVE DESIGN FOR A HEALTHIER PLANET